dousseaux/qikserve-challenge/README.md

 **How would you improve the product APIs that you had to consume?**

-For sure I would add a promotion endpoint to list all the promotions available.
-Also it would be cool to list products by type of promotion.
+I would add a promotion endpoint to list all the promotions available, for sure.
+Also, it would be cool to list products by type of promotion.
 I also would add some filtering and ordering on the product listing.

 **What did you find most difficult?**